 - 13.12 A decision must be reached on the concern and on any action required as a result (see section 9 for the outcomes possible) and this should be recorded with reasons (see 13.16 below). - 13.13 Resolution should be confirmed in writing to the person raising the concern and to the Safeguarder, even if it has already been confirmed verbally. - 13.14 The response does not need to give a decision on all points of the concern raised but can confirm the resolution agreed and the reasons for this decision. - 13.15 A concern may have been resolved with agreement that something further needs to happen, for example that the Safeguarder works to improve their practice with their Support Manager.
-This further action must be integrated into the Safeguarder's Action Plan, focused on the practice to be improved, with appropriate timescales for the improvement to be shown to have happened. - 13.16 The improvements required will have been agreed between the Safeguarder and the Complaints Manager.
-This work will be taken forward by the Support Manager through the Safeguarder's support sessions and will be integrated into the Safeguarder's Action Plan.
-It is not necessary to provide the details of the Safeguarder's Action Plan to the person raising the complaint. - 13.17 It is important that a full and accurate record of the decision reached and the basis for that decision is kept.
+This further action must be contained in a clear improvement plan for the Safeguarder, focused on the practice to be improved, with appropriate timescales for the improvement to be shown to have happened. - 13.16 The improvement plan will be drawn up by the Complaints Manager.
+The details will be discussed with the Safeguarder, and the Support Manager, to ensure that there is a shared understanding of what needs to be achieved, how and when.
+The plan will be taken forward by the Support Manager through the Safeguarder's support sessions20.
+It is not necessary to provide the details of the Safeguarder's improvement plan to the person raising the complaint.

+- 13.17 It is important that a full and accurate record of the decision reached and the basis for that decision is kept.
 The relevant documents should be retained by the Safeguarders Panel Team in a confidential and secure 'complaints' file for the Safeguarder. - 13.18 At the earliest opportunity after the closure of the concern by resolution, the Complaints Manager should consider whether any learning has been identified.
-If this relates to the Safeguarder's practice, this will have been discussed with the Safeguarder and agreed with them to be taken forward through their Action Plan.
+If this relates to the Safeguarder's practice, this will usually have been discussed with the Safeguarder and agreed with them to be taken forward in an improvement plan.
 If the Complaints Manager identifies a clear need for other improvement and or learning and development, this should be discussed with relevant Service Managers and Support Managers, and appropriate action taken within agreed timescales.
 Learning may be identified regardless of whether the decision on the concern is that the Safeguarder has not met the Practice Standards or other requirements on them.